RobbyRich/my-resume/README.md

 ## history-svc

-This microservice communicates with a MongoDB and returns work history information to callers.
+This microservice communicates with MongoDB and returns work history information to callers.
 The current implementation is Go.

 ## notify-svc